Making Sure Mining Doesn't Pollute Our Water

 - Canadian mining company Midas Gold wants to cash in on deposits east of Cascade.
 Midas hopes to place the East Fork of the South Fork Salmon River in a pipe and dig an open pit under the riverbed.
 Mining plans include constructing a 500-foot dam in the valley upstream to permanently store toxic mine tailings.
 ICL successfully appealed exploration drilling over water quality concerns, but additional exploration is proposed.

 - The Golden Hand Mine outside Yellow Pine is located in the Frank Church-River of No Return Wilderness.
 Beside degrading this national treasure, reconstructing this long-abandoned gold mine could contaminate important spawning habitat for Chinook salmon and steelhead.
 The mine is still in the exploration phase.
+ICL and others have filed suit to protect the Wilderness from needlessly destructive activities.

 Our Job: Looking at the Big Picture